-- 10.10 Bus priority measures, to ensure buses are not held up in traffic congestion, can be key to improving the punctuality of buses, which is a priority for bus users.
+- 6.10 Bus priority measures, to ensure buses are not held up in traffic congestion, can be key to improving the punctuality of buses, which is a priority for bus users.
 Making travel times quicker and more reliable by bus than by private car can make a significant impact in terms of encouraging their use.
 Stevenage does not currently have many dedicated bus lanes, or junctions where buses have priority over other road users (only one along Lytton Way, south-bound).
-There may be opportunities to make improvements to public transport efficiency in Stevenage, particularly along an enhanced North South bus corridor, linking the town's employment uses and Stevenage Central. - 10.11 Bus priority measures can include bus only links, signal prioritisation and bus lanes, and would need to be brought forward by HCC, as the Highway Authority, in partnership with the bus operators.
+There may be opportunities to make improvements to public transport efficiency in Stevenage, particularly along an enhanced North - South bus corridor, linking the town's employment uses and Stevenage Central. - 6.11 Bus priority measures can include bus only links, signal prioritisation and bus lanes, and would need to be brought forward by HCC, as the Highway Authority, in partnership with the bus operators.

 Action Deadline Who?
-Potential funding sources Consider outcomes of studies (Growth and Transport Plan and Intalink Bus Strategy particularly) that might recommend options for routes or other measures 2021 HCC, SBC - Planning, Regen HCC future budgets Future S106/CIL income Detailed design of priority measures on a sample scheme 2022 income Completion of works 2025
+Potential funding sources Consider outcomes of studies (Growth and 2021 HCC, SBC - HCC future Transport Plan and Intalink Bus Strategy Planning, budgets particularly) that might recommend route options Regen Future S106/CIL Detailed design of priority measures on a 2022 income sample scheme Completion of works 2025